-1. COPYWORK-In the space provided, neatly copy the following sentence:

-As each pebble plunked to the bottom, the water rose a little higher.

-2. DICTATION-Your teacher will read to you about crows.
-Please listen carefully!
-After your teacher reads once, he will read slowly again and include the punctuation marks.
+1. COPYWORK -In the space provided, neatly copy the following sentence: As each pebble plunked to the bottom, the water rose a little higher.
+0 2.
+DICTATION -Your teacher will read to you about crows.
+Please listen can fully!
+After your teacher reads once, he will read slowly again and include punctuation marks.
 Your task will be to write down the sentences as your teacher reads them one by one.

-3. SENTENCE PLAY-"Even the creek beds carried only sand."
-Using this sentence as a model, write another sentence to show the seriousness of the dry spell.
+Inventory: 3 declarative sentences/1 exclamatory sentence/1 compound sentence 1.
+Crows are smart birds.
+They can copy the sound of a human voice, but they do not sin very well.
+If you eat food outdoors, beware!
+A crow might want his share.
+Inventory: 3 declarative sentences/1 interrogative sentence/1 compound sentence 2.
+A group of crows is called a murder .
+Do crows really deserve this name?
+Crows gather together to feed on a dead animal.
+It looks as if the birds are murdering the animal, by most likely they found it dead already.
+5 3.
+SENTENCE PLAY -"Even the creek beds carried only sand."
+Using this s tence as a model, write another sentence to show the seriousness of the d spell.

 You could start your sentence with:

-Even the fountains . . .
+Even the fountains

-Even the ponds . . .
+Even the ponds

-Even the birdbaths . . .
+Even the birdbaths

+Sample answer: Even the fountains spouted only dust